theo-armour/pages/00-journal/2023-10-02-fame-privacy.md

 If you want to be discoverable, lean hard toward public conversations

-* the more complex issues are discussed in public, the more likely they are to be discovered - simply because they are the interesting aspects of the work.
+* The more complex issues are discussed in public, the more likely they are to be discovered - simply because they are the interesting aspects of the work.

 Learn to think in public.
 Learn to work in public.
 Learn to share in public.